-The Vaughn Public Library is established under Chapter 43 of the Wisconsin Statutes as a municipal library and it is governed by the Vaughn Public Library Board.
+The Vaughn Public Library is the oldest library operating in the same building in the state of Wisconsin.
+The building was constructed as a library in 1888 by Emeline Vaughn in honor of her late husband.
+The VPL is established under Chapter 43 of the Wisconsin Statutes as a municipal library and it is governed by the Vaughn Public Library Board.
 Library Board Trustees are appointed by the Mayor.
 The City of Ashland is the primary funding body of the library.
 Ashland County provides funding as required by law (ACT150) to fund the use by its residents not living in a community with a library.
 Bayfield, Iron, Sawyer and Price Counties have recently provided funding as required by law (ACT420) to fund the use of VPL by residents of those counties.

 “A literary and social center of the city where people from all walks of life may find mental food.” ~ Emeline Vaughn

 It was a boom time along the Chequamegon Bay when Stewart and Emeline Vaughn considered a library to be a perfect gift for a growing city.
 People were attracted by opportunities to improve their financial footings through lumber, mining, shipping on the Great Lakes and all the supporting industries that follow.
 While a community may have churches and banks, inns and saloons, even a railroad; it is not really civilized until a public library is among its assets.
 The Vaughns were not the first or only ones in Ashland to recognize this.

 Formed in 1872, Ashland’s first Library Association’s objective was “mutual intercourse and improvement through the collection of a library, the establishment of a reading room or by any other means as may be deemed advantageous.”
 By 1876, the weekly cultural and civic programs were soon expanded to include a reading room in the city clerk’s office with a growing collection of books – the first Ashland public library was born.